Food on a stick is the best food, and these skewer appetizers prove it.

 Flank steak is another cut that can turn to gristle if cooked incorrectly.

-Luckily, this recipe has the answer – slice your steak into thin strips and marinate it in lime juice, sesame oil, and soy sauce!
+Luckily, this steak recipe has the answer – slice the meat into thin strips and marinate it in lime juice, sesame oil, and soy sauce!

 This gives the steak a chance to soak up all those incredible, aromatic Asian flavors while tenderizing the meat.